 A fountain in a garden area at the Richard House

-Salute our Fallen Heroes at our 23rd Annual American Heritage Car Show in Grape Day Park, 9:00 am - 3:00 pm.
-Open to all domestic and import pre-1974 vintage, classic, muscle, and hot rod cars. $25 per car entry, free for spectators.
+We regret that our American Heritage Car Show has been postponed indefinitely due to COVID-relate issues.
+We hope to re-schedule the event in the near future; check back for updates.
+The AHCS is open to all domestic and import pre-1974 vintage, classic, muscle, and hot rod cars. $25 per car entry, free for spectators.
 Produced by and benefitting the Escondido History Center.
-Click here for more information.

 Adobe Home Tour - Homes in the Escondido area built with adobe blocks are opened to the public in the spring.
 For more information, click here.

-American Heritage Car Show - Postponed this year due to COVID19 - check back when we're able to confirm a date.
-Some of the best classic and vintage cars from the Western United States assemble on the green at Grape Day Park.
-Held every Memorial Day Weekend on Saturday.
-For more information, click here.
+American Heritage Car Show Some of the best classic and vintage cars from the Western United States assemble on the green at Grape Day Park.
+Postponed indefinitely due to COVID issues; check back for re-scheduling updates.

-Movies in the Park - Canceled just for this summer - we hope to return next year!
+Movies in the Park - Canceled for the summer of 2020 - we plan to return this summer.
 Enjoy a free family-appropriate movie on the lawn at Grape Day Park.
 Refreshments available to purchase or bring your own.
 Normally, held every summer, movies start at dusk.

 Blacksmithing and Wheelwright activity in the Bandy Blacksmith Shop on Tuesdays and Saturdays - limited and subject to change due to COVID-19.